 To ensure all our students can access careers information and advice, our full-time Student Progression Manager, Mrs Daughtry, supported by our independent, impartial, professionally-qualified careers adviser from Sheffield Futures, is available in our dedicated Careers Hub.

 Students can book an appointment through the Student Progression Manager, their Key Worker, or by calling into the lunchtime drop-ins in the Careers Hub.

-We recognise the vital role parents play in assisting young people making career decisions, and welcome enquires from parents, and can provide support through phone calls, emails and arranging dedicated appointments.
+We recognise the vital role parents play in assisting young people making career decisions, and welcome enquiries from parents, and can provide support through phone calls, emails and arranging dedicated appointments.

 Our careers information on local opportunities for work, volunteering, education and apprenticeships is available through our careers library resources, based in the careers hub, assemblies, form tutors and noticeboards.

 Experience of work

 Westfield School values experience of work and recognise the importance of young people engaging with employers, always striving to provide more opportunities than the government recommendations.
 We use a range of careers talks, mock interviews and industrial visits to support students to gain an insight into the world of work.
-This is reinforced by our comprehensive work experience programme, which allows all our year 10 pupils to undertake a two week placement with a local employer, to help develop the skills and they will need in working life.
+This is reinforced by our comprehensive work experience programme, which allows all our year 10 pupils to undertake a two week placement with a local employer to help develop the skills they will need in working life.